 Edmonton, Alberta, Canada is a metropolitan area of around a million-and-a-half people, about the same size as Oklahoma City.
-Yet in the late-’70s it built the first modern light rail line in North America, using an old railroad right-of-way but, unlike most of those who followed, tunneling downtown.
-The system now has more than 110,000 daily riders, more than in Dallas or Denver.
-But Edmonton is just getting started: Now just 15 miles with 18 stations, the system will be nearly tripled in size by under-construction and approved expansions.
-And it’s going in new directions: While the existing system was largely built to rapid transit standards, with off-street rights-of-way and high-platform stations, some more than a mile apart, new lines will consist of low-floor trams with street-level stops.
+Yet in the late-’70s it built the first modern light rail line in North America.
+Like most of those who followed, it re-used an old railroad right-of-way, but it also tunneled downtown, like a German stadtbahn.
+The system now has more than 110,000 daily riders, more than Dallas or Denver.
+But Edmonton is just getting started: Until recently just 15 miles with 18 stations, the system will be nearly tripled in size by recently completed, under construction and planned expansions.
+And it’s going in new directions: While the original system was largely built to rapid transit standards, with off-street rights-of-way and high-platform stations, some more than a mile apart, new lines will feature low-floor trams with street-level stops.

-While Edmonton transit overachieves, and while the City’s branding is modern and attractive, transit operator ETS’s graphic standards are small-time and outdated.
-This basic strip map, a version of which is posted at stations, appears to be the agency’s only LRT map (although in fairness, to this point the “system” has only really consisted of a single line with a branch).
+While Edmonton transit overachieves, and while the City’s branding is modern and attractive, transit operator ETS’s graphic standards are a bit basic.
+This strip map is the agency’s only LRT map.
 This map uses the City’s typeface, Prelo.

 > View high-resolution PDF